berteh/BandInMuseScore/INSTALL.md

 __5.__ [Download](https://github.com/berteh/BandInMuseScore/archive/master.zip) BandInMuseScore plugin, and uncompress it anywhere you like, preferably ``MuseScore/Plugins`` directory.

-__6.__ Optionnaly edit the properties at the beginning of file ``BandInMuseScore.qml``to match your preferences: default groove name, tempo, and various files locations.
+__6.__ Optionnaly edit the properties at the beginning of file ``BandInMuseScore3.qml``to match your preferences: default groove name, tempo, and various files locations.

 ## Mac OS/X
 Likely very similar to the Linux install, at the beginning of this document.
 Please provide feedback & guidance if you have any experience.